Tag Archives: Pythagorean Theorem

 “The length of the hypotenuse of a particular right-angled triangle is given by √(1 + 3 + 5 + … + 23 + 25).
 The lengths of the other two sides are given by √(1 + 3 + 5 + … + (x – 2) + x) and √ (1 + 3 + 5 + … + (y – 2) + y) where x and y are positive integers.
 What is the value of x + y?”

-See the Right Triangle with Roots.
+See the Right Triangle with Roots for a solution.

 The Pythagorean Theorem